 To allow your brush bar to spin freely again, carefully cut long hairs with scissors and then pull out the hair and other fluff.
 Make sure you wear gloves when doing this to keep your hands clean.

 Tip: The most convenient vacuums have a removable brush bar, as it’s easier to use scissors to cut away hair once the bar has been detached.
+Removing the brush bar also allows you to gently clean it – although make sure it’s fully dry before you re-attach it.

 3. Unclog the Floorhead